 Usually, at least 24 hours notice is required for making

 transportation arrangements.
-Minimum
+Minimum age requirements,

 fees and routes vary from program to program.

 Click here for a list of Senior Ride Programs.

-PROGRAMS: Medical Transportation programs
+MEDICAL TRANSPORTATION PROGRAMS: Medical

 other transportation due to their disabilities and/or

 their financial situations.
 The programs are run by

 community service organizations, medical or nursing

 agencies and cities/towns to take participants to

 medical appointments at clinics, hospitals or medical

-medical centers.
+centers.
 Some programs will take people to out-of-town

-locations for medical treatment,
+locations for medical treatment, when needed.
+Advance

 notice for medical appointments and registration is

 Click here for a list of public transit systems.

 SOURCES: Agency listings in 2-1-1 Community

 Resources Database; Department of Transportation,

-State of Connecticut
+State of Connecticut website

 INTERNET PAGE PREPARED BY: 211/pt